RadioactivePotato/Python-BudgetTracker/README.md

 # Python-BudgetTracker
-A budget tracking program written in Python
+A budget tracking program written in Python with visualisation

 ## Features
 - **Set budget**